I never thought butter could be this exciting. This is likely my favorite frugal experiment yet: Homemade Butter in the food processor.

 - Chives – Chop up some chives and add them to the butter.
 This is wonderful with veggies or a baked potato.

-- Sage – I like to add sage and put the butter with my seafood.
+- Sage – I like to add sage and use with seafood.
 It’s beyond incredible!
 Plus, it tastes good on a freshly baked biscuit too.

 - Basil – This is a favorite to add to chicken or eggs!
 I love the flavor it gives my food, and it goes so well with the creamy butter.

 There are many other flavors you can add to the butter.
 It’s important to note that you need to let the butter absorb these flavors for a while before using it.
 I like to let mine sit for 3-4 hours whenever possible, but it’s your call.